 Harmony of the Gospels

 Gospel harmonies are a great tool to manage the sometimes confusing chronology of the first four books of the New Testament.
 Did this event happen in just Matthew, or was it in Mark too?
 How does John’s gospel fit in with the other three?
 A gospel harmony can help make sense of those questions.
 That advantage alone is worth its weight in gold, but Olive Tree makes it possible for you to view these passages side-by-side without the need to jump back & forth.
 This functionality exists on our mobile platforms, but screen size certainly limits what you can see.
 For example, if you’re on a phone, you only get a single column of text, at most two if your phone is big enough & you put it in landscape mode.
 On a tablet you might get all the columns to display side-by-side, but the minute you open Resource Guide you’re left scrolling text again.
 Is there a better way?
 Yes!
-Read it in our Windows Desktop app!
+Read it in our desktop app!

 Greek-English Interlinear Bibles

 The feature that makes our Greek-English Interlinear Bibles great is the same thing that can make them frustrating to use for some users.
 Our Interlinear Bibles display multiple lines of information for each verse.
 You get the Greek text, English glosses, Strong’s numbers, and then the corresponding English translation.
 That’s a lot of information!
 On a tablet or phone this means you’ll likely only see a verse or two at a time, unless you make the text extremely small.
 If you’re studying a longer passage, this of course means lots of scrolling.
-This is where Windows Desktop again comes to the rescue!
+This is where Mac & Windows again come to the rescue!

 Get Them Now